mwardRH/BootstrapOSE-ansible/README.md

-# OpenShift Enterprise Prep Playbook
+# OpenShift Enterprise Bootstrap Playbook
 WORKING: This playbook is used to prep a system making it ready for the install of Red Hat OpenShift Enterprise Edition.

 ## REQUIREMENTS